 Depending on the nature of your service or product, there are various software platforms to choose from.
-Some CRM platforms like Zendesk or Salesforce allow you to analyze client data and nurture client relationships.
-You can also integrate these systems with a more flexible work management software like Asana.
+Some CRM platforms, like Zendesk or Salesforce, allow you to analyze client data and nurture client relationships.
+You can also integrate these systems with more flexible work management software like Asana.
 Asana allows you to keep track of a project’s progress and keep all communication and data in one place.

 When you’ve made a mistake, own it.
 However, avoid apologizing in the classic way.
 Research shows that saying “thank you for your patience” rather than “sorry” when something doesn’t go as planned can increase their self-esteem, as well as their satisfaction post-apology.